kingh0730/typst-cv-miku/data.typ

       Sep 2022 - Dec 2022
     ]
   )
-  - Designed, implemented, and validated a new service (for radio units) using C/C++, enabling cellular networks to support the new 5G standard.
+  - Designed, implemented, and validated a new service for frequency management using C/C++, enabling cellular networks to support the new 5G standard.
   - Optimized a deployed service, reducing its runtime complexity from exponential to polynomial.

   #datedsubsection(